 “We always put the customer first and work to find a solution for any problem the customer has encountered, which may include issuing a refund,” Puczyński said.
 “The Kinguin Buyer Protection is an optional feature designed to provide added protection while purchasing in our store, as well as additional services, but that doesn’t mean the customer will get inadequate treatment without it.
 Kinguin does reserve its right not to accept any returns of already delivered items or game keys to protect itself from scams.”

 As its name implies, Microsoft Office Online doesn’t live on your PC.
-Instead, you can only access these services with an Internet connection.
+Instead, you can only access these services with an internet connection.
 You also have to have a Microsoft account.
 You can get to Office Online by signing in with your Microsoft account here.
 Once you do so, you have access to free Office tools.

-However, the service is free and a good alternative to G Suite, especially if you don't like some of that platform’s limitations.
-Your files will still be at the mercy of the web, but you’ll be able to use Word, Excel, PowerPoint, OneNote, Outlook, plus OneDrive, Skype, Flow, Forms and Sway without paying any money.
-Plus, since everything is Internet-based, you can access it from any computer connected to the web.
+The service is a good alternative to G Suite, especially if you don't like some of that platform’s limitations.
+Your files will still be at the mercy of the web, but you’ll be able to use Word, Excel, PowerPoint, OneNote, Outlook, OneDrive, Skype, Flow, Forms and Sway without paying any money.
+Plus, since everything is internet-based, you can access it from any computer connected to the web.

-However, Office Online may not be a good fit for your largest or most complex projects, since features are more limited than what's offered in Microsoft 365.
-It has less menu options, with tabs like Draw and Design removed from Word online, for example.
+Free Office Online may not be a good fit for your largest or most complex projects, since features are more limited than what's offered in Microsoft 365.
+It has less menu options.
+For example tabs like Draw and Design are missing from Word online.

-Similarly, there are free iOS (varies from iPhone to iPad) and Android (Word, Excel, PowerPoint, OneDrive, Outlook, OneNote and SharePoint.) versions of Office software that are also available for free but offer less features.
+Similarly, there are free iOS (varies from iPhone to iPad) and Android (Word, Excel, PowerPoint, OneDrive, Outlook, OneNote and SharePoint) versions of Office software that are also available for free but with fewer features.

 Buy Microsoft 365 From Microsoft: $69.99 or $99.99/year

 Microsoft 365 is a great option if you don’t mind paying for your productivity suite on an annual or monthly basis.
 It won’t be long until you’ve paid more for Office 365 than you would have for Office 2019, but it does come with more apps than Office 2019.
-In addition to Word, Excel, PowerPoint and OneNote, Office 365 includes Outlook, Publisher (PC only), Access (PC only), OneDrive and Skype.
+In addition to Word, Excel, PowerPoint and OneNote, Office 365 includes Outlook, Publisher, OneDrive and Skype.
 PC users also get Publisher and Access.

-Another advantage Microsoft 365 has over traditional Office 2019 is its monthly updates, which vary but can include new features, functionally and security updates, “ and often it is all of those each month,” Microsoft’s Vargas told us.
+Another advantage Microsoft 365 has over traditional Office 2019 is its monthly updates, which vary but can include new features, functionally and security updates, “ and often it is all of those each month,” Microsoft’s Vargas told us in September 2019.